zencart/documentation/content/dev/code/158_language_files.md

 ### Loading a language file

-If you need to specifically include a language file, the old style of doing so
+If you need to specifically include a core language file, logic that was used in Zen Cart 1.5.7 and before:

 ```
   $langfile = DIR_WS_LANGUAGES . $_SESSION['language'] . "/modules/order_total/" .  "ot_group_pricing.php";
   include_once ($langfile);
 ```

-will no longer work for 1.5.8 and above.
+will no longer work for 1.5.8 and above, since both the filename and the structure have changed.

 However, plugin authors may want to make their code compatible with both 1.5.7 and 1.5.8.
 Here's one approach, which also allows for template overrides:

 ```
   $filename = "ot_group_pricing.php";